RakhithJK/BishopFox-sliver-wiki/Debugging-Sliver.md

 go install github.com/go-delve/delve/cmd/dlv
 ```

 The following examples are specific to Visual Studio Code, but other IDEs using delve probably have similar configuration options.
+For more details please see https://github.com/go-delve/delve/tree/master/Documentation/installation#installation

 # Debugging the server